 As a general rule participation exemption does not apply if the parent company or subsidiary is an investment institution.
 It is however possible to appeal for a 'reduced tax investment participation'.
-To determine whether the participation exemption applies an intent test is used.
+To determine whether the participation exemption applies Edition 2021 Doing business in the Netherlands 16 an intent test is used.
 This means looking at whether or not the participation is held as an investment.
 A participation in a company whose balance sheet consists for example of liquid assets, debentures, securities and debts is regarded as an investment.
 In the latter case the participant is not entitled to participation exemption, but is however entitled to apply for a tax credit.
-It is common practice to apply for an Advance Tax Ruling on the qualification of the participation under the participation exemption provision.
+It is common practice to apply for an Advance Tax Ruling on the qualification of the participation under the participation exemption.